-For all awards, performance against the TSR condition is assessed at the end of the 3 year period (31 December testing date).
-There is no re-testing.
-Vested rights convert on the relevant vesting date a one-for-one basis to ordinary shares.
+All awards: Performance against the TSR condition is assessed at the end of the 3 year period (31 December testing date).
+There is no re-testing of EPS or TSR conditions.
+Vested rights convert on the relevant vesting date on a one-for-one basis to ordinary shares.
 Unvested rights lapse.